rust-mcp-stack/rust-mcp-schema/README.md

 ## Features

-- :jigsaw: Type-safe implementation of the MCP protocol specification.
+- 🧩 Type-safe implementation of the MCP protocol specification.
-- :gem: Auto-generated schemas are always synchronized with the official schema specifications.
+- 💎 Auto-generated schemas are always synchronized with the official schema specifications.
-- :scroll: Includes all schema versions, including draft versions for early adoption.
+- 📜 Includes all schema versions, including draft versions for early adoption.
-- :hammer_and_pick: Complimentary schema utility module (schema_utils) to boost productivity and ensure development integrity.
+- 🛠 Complimentary schema utility module (schema_utils) to boost productivity and ensure development integrity.

 ## How can this crate be used?